-Here, your telemarketers would call up business prospects based on a predefined contact list.
-They directly speak with the decision maker, trying to generate interest in their business, and how their services fit in with the prospect’s goals.
+In B2B telemarketing lead generation, your telemarketers would call up other business prospects based on a predefined contact list.
+They directly speak with the decision maker, trying to generate interest in your offering, and how their services fit in with the prospect’s goals.
 Based on a set of pre-qualifying questions, the salesperson assesses prospect requirements.
-If they are a sales qualified prospect, a follow-up is immediately scheduled so that the lead can be nurtured for future business.
+If they are a sales-qualified prospect, a follow-up is immediately scheduled so that the lead can be nurtured for future sales.

-In this type of B2B telemarketing campaign, you’re calling your prospects to boost other campaigns.
-For instance, if you’re hosting a webinar or an offline event, you would call them beforehand to increase the number of people who attend.
+In this type of B2B telemarketing campaign, you’re calling your prospects to boost other initiatives.
+For instance, if you’re hosting a webinar or an offline event, you should call them beforehand to increase the number of people who attend.
 You would also send them an invitation so that they are aware of all the details.

 B2B telemarketing generally has a long sales cycle due to the nurturing that leads have to go through before becoming your clients, but the results are definitely worth it.
 Hopefully, this article has provided you with a good idea of what B2B telemarketing is and how your business can benefit from it.